IMPORTANT INFORMATION...

 Boesmanland shuttle: Garies back to Calvinia

-If you have registered during the previous year, your registration fee will be adjusted according to the calculated tariff for your specific trail.
-Please get in touch with us for our most current rates.
+If you registered during the previous year, your registration fee will be adjusted according to the calculated tariff for your specific trail.
+Please contact us for our most current rates.

-If you have registered during the previous year, your registration fee, t-shirt and tent pegs fees will be adjusted according to the calculated tariff for your specific trail.
-Please get in touch with us for our most recent rates.
+If you registered during the previous year, your registration fee, t-shirt, and tent peg fees will be adjusted according to the calculated tariff for your specific trail.
+Please contact us for our most recent rates.

 What can you expect from your entry fee?

-• Potjiekos made with different meats daily & pot bread/kaiings/dripping/syrup/homemade jams/fruit of the season are available every morning for hikers to take along on their day's walk.
+Potjiekos are made with different meats daily, and pot bread/kaiings/dripping/syrup/homemade jams/fruit of the season are available every morning for hikers to take along on their day's walk.

-• Hot water will be available on arrival at each overnight camp for washing purposes.
-You collect your water out of the heating pots but are limited to 5 litres daily.
+Hot water will be available on arrival at each overnight camp for washing purposes.
+You collect water from the heating pots, limited to 5 litres daily.
 No showers allowed.